WildMeOrg/Wildbook/README.md

 This method also checks for the strings “none” and “unknown” which have given us trouble in displays in the past.

 <h2>History</h2>
-Wildbook started as a collaborative software platform for globally-coordinated whale shark (Rhincodon typus ) research as deployed in the Wildbook for Whale Sharks (http://www.whaleshark.org).
+Wildbook started as a collaborative software platform for globally-coordinated whale shark (Rhincodon typus ) research as deployed in the Wildbook for Whale Sharks (now part of http://www.sharkbook.ai).
 After many requests to use our software outside of whale shark research, it is now an open source, community-maintained standard for mark-recapture studies.

 <p><img style="float: right;" align="middle" src="src/main/webapp/images/wild-me-logo-only-100-100.png"> Wildbook is a registered trademark of Wild Me, a 501(c)(3) non-profit organization.</p> https://www.wildme.org